pronebird/pomo-iphone/README.md

 ## TranslationCenter

-TranslationCenter used to load textdomains and translate strings, it has few options that you can override, to obtain shared center use following code:
+TranslationCenter is a manager for textdomains and strings' translations, it has few options that you can override.
+To obtain a shared center use the following code:

     TranslationCenter* translator = [TranslationCenter sharedCenter];

 `translator.defaultPath` - by default it's path to your app bundle `translator.language` - by default it's current UI language

-You can use TranslationCenter directly to translate strings, however it's not really pleasant, so I suggest to use GettextHelpers which provide bunch of shorthandle functions.
+You can use TranslationCenter directly to translate strings, however it's not really handy, so I suggest to use GettextHelpers which provides shorthandles for most used functions.

 ## Single textdomain shorthandles